DHTMLX/docs-todolist/docs/guides/task_users.md

 });
 ~~~

-As a result, the assigned people will be displayed to the right of the task.
+The assigned people appear to the right of the task.

 ![users](/assets/users.png)

-To view the list of people assigned to a task, click on the people avatars.
-To close the opened list, click outside it.
+To view the list of people assigned to a task, click the avatars.
+To close the list, click outside the list.

-## Changing task assignees
+## Change task assignees

-You can re-assign or remove a task assignee after initialization of To Do List in the following ways:
+Re-assign or remove a task assignee in the following ways:

-- via the **Assign to** option of the task menu
+- through the **Assign to** option in the task menu
-- via the corresponding [`assignUser()`](/api/methods/assignuser_method/) and [`unassignUser()`](/api/methods/unassignuser_method/) methods, for example:
+- with the [`assignUser()`](/api/methods/assignuser_method/) and [`unassignUser()`](/api/methods/unassignuser_method/) methods:

 ~~~js
 // assign a person to the task